ryrobotics/ryrobotics.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Robot Design
+  - Engineering Education
-  - UAV Applications
+  - Robot System Design
-  - Model Predictive Control
+  - Control & Planning

 # Education to show in About widget
 education: